Aphris-Karu/Free-Corrade-AI/README.md

 The brain provided is rather simple and is a base to start building your own personalized brain from.
 It is missing a lot and I myself am still working on expanding it.

-The personality directory contains personalities I have avaliable.
+The personalities directory contains personalities I have avaliable.